leandrozanon/imdb-ab-recsys/README.md

 # Streamlit Movies App

 This repository contains the code for a Streamlit app that displays movie recommendations.
+Data from https://grouplens.org/datasets/movielens/

 ## How to Run